Tom Little (optometrist): Biography

+Little spoke Dari fluently.
+He was involved in National Organization of Ophthalmic Rehabilitation Eye Project, and he trained Afghans in optical care.

-In August 2010, Little's medical team was attacked by masked gunmen in the Kuran wa Munjan District of Badakhshan Province while returning from Nuristan to Kabul.
+In August 2010, Little's medical relief team was attacked by masked gunmen in the Kuran wa Munjan District of Badakhshan Province while returning from Nuristan to Kabul.
 The team had spent two weeks traveling between remote villages on foot and providing medical care.
-Ten members of the Christian-sponsored team, including six Americans, were murdered.
-The Taliban took responsibility for the attack.
+Ten members of the team, including six Americans, were murdered.
+The Taliban took responsibility for the attack, claiming that the Christian-sponsored team was attempting to proselytize Muslims.
+(The International Assistance Mission, the nonprofit group that coordinated Little's August 2010 trip, denied the accusation.)
 Little's body was found on August 7, 2010.
+At Little's memorial service, his friend, Rev. James Hale, said, "'When Tom believed in Christ and trusted in Christ it wasn’t just something in his head'".
+On August 21, 2010, Little's body was interred at the British Cemetery in Kabul, Afghanistan.

 Little was posthumously awarded the Presidential Medal of Freedom by President Barack Obama on February 15, 2011.
-He was also posthumously recognized as the 2010 International Optometrist of the Year by the World Council of Optometrists.
+Obama called Little a "'humanitarian in the true sense of the word'".
+Little was also posthumously recognized as the 2010 International Optometrist of the Year by the World Council of Optometrists.

-The son of an ophthalmologist, Little attended Ichabod Crane High School in Valatie, New York, where he dated his future wife, Libby.
-The couple's three daughters were educated at Woodstock School in India.
-While most well known for his work in Afghanistan, Little was also an avid outdoorsman, equestrian, and environmentalist.

-A documentary about his life directed by Dan Swinton was released in 2014.